samsuh/2026-journal/README.md

 ### DJing
 Echo practice going ok. echoing out exiting track is a solid transition.
 Practice with changing echo parameters as a way to mess with the song while it's still there - building into a drop, you can do filter/echo effects, but get it out before the 1 on the drop.

+### ThreeJS
+I started revisiting the threejs course.
+It's interesting to see it again after a while from a different context.
+Instead of coming at it from the react and devops side, coming at it from a creative side is refreshing.

 ## 2/14/26 - Saturday
 Realized i spend too much time perpetually online.
 Thought about implementing 'unplugged' time for specific allotments.